ISISComputingGroup/ibex_developers_manual/Script-generator.md

 Disadvantages are:
 - IBEX developers are not currently familiar with Python UI toolkits.
 This would be another technology to learn.
 - Some of the NICOS functionality which we've implemented in the GUI would need to be reimplemented in Python
-- It would be more difficuly
+- It would be more difficult or perhaps impossible to later integrate this into the main GUI